 NFPA 150 covers barns where animals are housed and is invaluable to anyone interested in safety in this type of property.

-Public Fire Education Planning for Rural Communities: A Five Step Process, NFPA & USFA, October 2007
+Public Fire Education Planning for Rural Communities: A Five Step Process (PDF), FEMA & USFA, October 2007

 This planning guide introduces a simple, easy-to-use planning process to develop a fire safety program for rural communities.
 The information in this planning guide is based on the U.S. Fire Administration’s (USFA’s) booklet Public Fire Education Planning: A Five-Step Process.
 The steps have been modified for application in any rural community, regardless of location, size, population demographics, or fire problem.
 The process leads you to solutions based specifically on your community’s resources, problems, and values.